carbon-design-system/carbon-website-archive/docs/CONTENT.md

-offsetSm | Specify the col offset at small breakpoint offsetMd | Specify the col offset at medium breakpoint offsetLg | Specify the col offset at large breakpoint, defaults to 4 bleedSm | Specify a column bleed class at small breakpoint bleedMd | Specify a column bleed class at medium breakpoint bleedLg | Specify a column bleed class at large breakpoint bleedLeftSm | Specify a column bleed left class at small breakpoint bleedLeftMd | Specify a column bleed left class at medium breakpoint bleedLeftLg | Specify a column bleed left class at large breakpoint className | Set a custom class
+offsetSm | Specify the col offset at small breakpoint offsetMd | Specify the col offset at medium breakpoint offsetLg | Specify the col offset at large breakpoint, defaults to 4 noGutterSm | Specify a no-gutter class at small breakpoint noGutterMd | Specify a no-gutter class at medium breakpoint noGutterLg | Specify a no-gutter class at large breakpoint noGutterLeftSm | Specify a no-gutter left class at small breakpoint noGutterLeftMd | Specify a no-gutter left class at medium breakpoint noGutterLeftLg | Specify a no-gutter left class at large breakpoint className | Set a custom class
 ```
 <Row className="optional-class-name">